Queen of Hearts Fertility Care & NaProTechnology

 • The hypothalamus is an area very deep in the center of your brain that is responsible for making an important hormone called Gonadotropin Releasing Hormone (GnRH).

-• When a woman expends more calories than she takes in via her diet, her body will decrease or stop producing GnRH.
+• When a woman expends more calories than she takes in via her diet, her body will interrupt the pulsatile secretion of GnRH or at times even completely stop its production.

-• When GnRH is not secreted or minimally secreted, it will cause low FSH, Low LH, low estrogen, and low progesterone due to the downstream effect shown in the diagram above.
+• When GnRH is not secreted or minimally secreted, it will cause low (or normal) FSH and LH, and low estrogen, and likely low progesterone due to the downstream effect shown in the diagram above.

-• FSH (Follicle Stimulating Hormone) is required in order to grow a healthy ovarian follicle which matures the woman's egg.
+• Appropriate pulsatile-secretion of GnRH is necessary to provide adequate levels of FSH (Follicle Stimulating Hormone), which is turn is required in order to grow a healthy ovarian follicle to mature the woman's egg.

-• LH (Luteinizing Hormone) is required for the egg to be released by the ovary during normal healthy ovulation.
+• Adequate levels of LH (Luteinizing Hormone) are required for the egg to be released by the ovary during normal healthy ovulation.

-• Thus, normal levels of FSH, LH, estrogen and progesterone are all required for a healthy ovulation and pregnancy to occur.
+• Thus, normal levels of GnRH, with subsequent adequate levels of FSH, LH, estrogen and progesterone are all required for a healthy ovulation and pregnancy to occur.

 Can you handle a little more?